noahgibbs/shards_of_faerie/README.md

 ## Requirements

 In general, I try to keep everything declared in the Gemfile.
 But, y'know, no guarantees.
+If me running with Bundler won't catch the problem, I may not know about it.